jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/01-introduction-and-html-fundamentals.md

 # The Backbone Technologies of the Web

-- `HTML` structures web content and assigns meaning
+- `HTML` structures web content and assigns meaning (noun)
-- `CSS` styles web content and controls how it is displayed
+- `CSS` styles web content and controls how it is displayed (adjective)
-- `Javascript` amplifies web content and provides interactions
+- `Javascript` amplifies web content and provides interactions (verb)

 We'll be learning all 3 during this bootcamp, starting with HTML!